 Water infrastructure can be owned and operated by the private sector, a governmental entity, or through a so-called partnership between a government and a private entity.
 A partnership could involve a private entity investing in water infrastructure and receiving a market rate of return on that investment.
 This investment could be an equity share (part ownership) or some other agreement that provides a stream of revenue generated by the facility.
-Or, the partnership could be the government issuing tax-exempt debt on behalf of the private entity with so-called "private activity bonds."
+Or, the partnership could be the government issuing tax-exempt debt on behalf of the private entity with so-called "private activity bonds (PABs)."
+Through PABs, tax-exempt financing is granted to the private sector for public-purposes projects, such as water infrastructure.